Senior Advisor, HR&A Advisors, Inc.

-Director, New York City Department of City Planning
+Former Director, New York City Department of City Planning

-Chairman of the New York City Planning Commission
+Former Chairman, New York City Planning Commission

-Mayor Bloomberg appointed him as a Director of the Trust for Governors Island and the Lower Manhattan Development Corporation, where he helped lead the post-9/11 recovery of downtown neighborhoods.
-That tenure overlapped with his 10 years as the founding president of the Alliance for Downtown New York, the largest business improvement district in the nation, setting in motion the evolution of the financial district from an area dominated by daytime office workers into a thriving 24/7 neighborhood.
+Mayor Bloomberg appointed him as a director of the Trust for Governors Island and the Lower Manhattan Development Corporation, where he helped lead the post-9/11 recovery of downtown neighborhoods.
+That tenure overlapped with his 10 years as the founding president of the Alliance for Downtown New York, the largest business-improvement district in the nation, setting in motion the evolution of the Financial District from an area dominated by daytime office workers into a thriving 24/7 neighborhood.

-Weisbrod grew up in Parkchester and Fresh Meadows, and he is a graduate of Cornell University and New York University’s School of Law.
+Mr. Weisbrod grew up in Parkchester and Fresh Meadows, and he is a graduate of Cornell University and New York University’s School of Law.
 He currently lives on Roosevelt Island with his wife, Jody Adams, a retired family court judge.